Public Projects with Preferences and Predictions: Introduction

 \subsection{Related Work}

 \paragraph{Public projects.} There is naturally a significant amount of work on public projects from a mechanism-design perspective.
 We focus on the setting of this paper, which is social welfare maximization with quasilinear-utility agents.
 A standard solution is to use the Vickrey-Clarke-Groves mechanism (VCG)~\citep{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} which has an equilibrium that is truthful and maximizes social welfare.
 However, VCG has some undesirable properties, including lack of a Price of Anarchy bound (there exist arbitrarily bad equilibria) and uncertain revenue (it may be very large or zero).
 Literature addressing the problem with more nuance than our basic model considers the \emph{excludable} and \emph{non-excludable} cases, e.g. \citet{ohseto2000characterizations}.
-The \emph{smoothness framework} has been used to show a constant-factor Price of Anarchy bound for a mechanism in which participants place bids on all alternatives, the one with the highest total is selected, and everyone pays their bid on the winner~\citep{roughgarden2017price}.
+The \emph{smoothness framework}~\citep{roughgarden2017price} has been used to analyze Price of Anarchy of public projects, particularly in a combinatorial setting.
+In particular, \citet{lucier2013equilibrium} show that a first-price mechanism can achieve a Price of Anarchy of $1$ (i.e. guarantee optimal welfare) in a sequential setting where bidders iteratively submit public bids.

-\paragraph{QTM.} Recent research has considered transfer-based mechanisms which use quadratic payments ~\citep{Weyl2013OriginalQV,Lalley2018,Goeree2017}. \citet{Lalley2018,Lalley2019} propose a binary-outcome quadratic voting mechanisms and show it is asymptotically efficient. \citet{Weyl2017robustness} then studies this mechanism's sensitivity to collusion, fraud, and voter mistakes when the number of agents is large.
+\paragraph{QTM.} Recent research has considered transfer-based mechanisms which use quadratic payments ~\citep{Weyl2013OriginalQV,Lalley2018,Goeree2017}. \citet{Lalley2018,Lalley2019} propose a binary-outcome quadratic voting mechanism and show it is asymptotically efficient. \citet{Weyl2017robustness} then study this mechanism's sensitivity to collusion, fraud, and voter mistakes when the number of agents is large.
 A number of other works study the behavior or empirical performance of quadratic voting~\citep{Chandar2019quadratic,Casella2019,Quarfoot2017,Goeree2017}.

 Building on \citet{Lalley2019}, the QTM in particular is proposed by \citet{Eguia19} for $m \geq 2$ alternatives.
 The authors consider a setting where participants' values for the $m$ alternatives are drawn i.i.d. from a distribution over $[0, 1]^m$, and realized values are common knowledge.
 They prove that for an undetermined choice of the mechanism's scale parameter $c$, equilibria exist, and show that the probability of selecting the highest-welfare alternative approaches 1 as the number of agents diverges. \citet{Eguia23} then study the same mechanism in a similar setting but under Bayes-Nash mixed-strategy equilibrium, with similar results.
 The part of our work on the QTM builds heavily on the approaches in \citet{Eguia19,Eguia23}, but our results address the nonasymptotic regime without distributional assumptions.
 This includes concrete bounds with small constants.